-- 190 field, the two hydrodynamic states corresponding to both zero up- and down-crossings of the regular wave are used to start-up the tracking procedure contrary to the previous method based only on the zero down-crossing initial position (e.g. Paprota et al., 2016; Paprota and Sulisz, 2018) the previous works (Paprota et al., 2016; Paprota and Sulisz, 2018) the previous works (Paprota et al., 2016; Paprota and Sulisz, 2018) the previous works (Paprota et al., 2016; Paprota and Sulisz, 2018; Paprota, 2020), the procedure relied on distributing artificial tracers in a water column under fully developed regular waves.
-Initially, the tracers are uniformly distributed along the water depth and they coincide with either the zero up-crossing or zero the zero. - 195 down-crossing phase of the wave for a given distance from the wavemaker.
-Then, the After one Lagrangian wave period (see e.g. Longuet-Higgins, 1986; Chen et al., 2009), the tracers move from their original position due to mass transport.
+In the present study, the improvements to the method of evaluation of mass transport velocity based on the Lagrangian particle tracking (Paprota and Sulisz, 2018) are introduced.
+In the previous works (Paprota et al., 2016; Paprota and Sulisz, 2018; Paprota, 2020), the procedure relied on distributing artificial tracers in a water column under fully developed regular waves.
+Initially, the tracers are uniformly distributed along the water depth and they coincide with the zero down-crossing phase of the wave for a given distance from the wavemaker.
+After one Lagrangian wave period (see e.g. Longuet-Higgins, 1986; Chen et al., 2009), the tracers move from their original position due to mass transport.
 The particle tracking procedure is employed to determine the mass transport velocity profile.
 The procedure is repeated for subsequent longitudinal positions to cover the accepted region of interest.
-Finally, the